What is High Water Mark?

 In the first year, the managers get the management fees plus the 20% performance fees on the $150 Mn profit generated.
 The HWM is now $650 Million.

 In the second year, since the fund has decreased in value, the total fees are only 2% management fees.

 In the third year, even though the fund generated profit relative to the previous year, it does not get any performance fees since it has not yet crossed the HWM of $650 Million.

-In the fourth year, the managers get 2% management fees as well as the performance fees of 20%.
+In the fourth year, the managers get 2% management fees and the performance fees of 20%.
 But the performance fees will be based on the additional profit the fund generated beyond the High Water Mark of $650 Million.
 Since the fund value has surpassed the High Water Mark, the new fund value of $700 Million becomes the new High-Water Mark.

 Advantages of High-Water Mark

 - #1 – Incentive for Manager – With the High Water Mark mechanism in place, the hedge fund manager gets the incentive to perform better and increase the fund value of the High Water Mark to earn the performance fees.
-This, in turn, benefits the investors because ultimately their investment is also growing in value.
+This, in turn, benefits the investors because, ultimately, their investment is also growing in importance.

 - #2 – Protection of Investor – The investors are protected in two ways: Firstly, they don’t have to pay performance fees for poor performance.
-And secondly, they don’t have to pay the performance fees for the same amount of performance that they have paid for earlier.
+And secondly, they don’t have to pay the performance fees for the same amount of understanding they have paid for earlier.

 Disadvantages of High Water Mark